LIFTINGSAFETY

 There are a variety of reasons why a lifting beam will be modified during its life.
 It may be that the product it lifts has been altered requiring different distances between lift points or an increase in weight for example.

-Whatever the reason it is important that the original design specification, test data, and technical file is referred to.
-In the absence of this information then the person responsible for the modification will have to make assumptions as to certain aspects of the design in order to minimise the risk.
-For example they may assume the lowest grade of steel for calculation purposes.
+Whatever the reason it is important that the original design specification, test data, and technical file is referred to where possible.
+In the absence of this information then the person responsible for the modification will have to make assumptions about certain aspects of the design in order to minimise the risk.
+For example, assume the lowest grade of steel for calculation purposes.

-The modification would then have to be treated as making new equipment from second hand components and it is therefore recommended that section 3.0 – 3.7 of this guidance is followed.
+The modification should then be treated as making a new lifting beam from second hand materials and sections 3.0 – 3.7 of this guidance will apply.

 LiftingSafety uses cookies to improve your user experience,